 I tested the rod exclusively with a RIO Elite Gold WF5F line which has a 30-foot head weight of 146 grains.
 This puts it at the very upper limits of 5-weight fly line specs based on AFFTA fly line specifications.

 Although Hardy rates these rods as having fast actions, my 5-weight feels like it edges more towards an extra-fast action.
 Despite this, what surprises me most is how well the rod performs at close range.
 Of course, a softer rod would be a great choice for close-in fishing, but the Ultralite X offers very good feel here.
 This was unexpected with such a fast rod, especially with a line that's still within 5-weight grain specs.

-When casting at more modest distances of, say, 30 to 50 feet, this rod really starts to shine.
+This rod starts to shine when casting at more modest distances of, say, 30 to 50 feet.
 It is crisp, responsive, accurate, and capable of casting extremely narrow loops with ease.
 Some of my fishing and lawn casting has been during some breezy conditions, but this rod delivers the line speed needed to cut through it all.
 Despite the name, the swing weight doesn't exactly feel ultralight, but it is on the lighter side and pleasing to fish for long periods.

-I'm by no means an expert distance caster, but this is one of the easiest long-casting rods I have thrown.
-Thanks to precise tracking and ample power down low, shooting line out to 90 feet and beyond just takes less effort than with other rods.
-It's pretty crazy that the X can be so efficient at long bombs yet avoids numbness at close range, but it magically does just that...somehow.
+I'm not an expert distance caster, but this is one of the easiest long-casting rods I have thrown.
+Thanks to precise tracking and ample power down low, shooting line out to 90 feet and beyond just takes less effort than other rods.
+It's pretty crazy that the X can be so efficient at long bombs yet avoid numbness at close range, but it magically does just that...somehow.

 Let's just keep things simple here and call the rod what it is—impressive.
-The color scheme may not be for everyone and I wouldn't mind a different style grip, however that doesn't take away from the fact that this rod downright performs.
-Some rods are worthy of being called premium and this is one of them!
+The color scheme may not be for everyone, and I wouldn't mind a different style grip, but that doesn't take away from the fact that this rod downright performs.
+Some rods are worthy of being called premium, and this is one of them!